vood00child/CS453-2018-project/README.md

 * **Consistency**

-   The memory operations of a transaction take place in (program) order.
+   A (pending) transaction observes its own modifications, e.g. a read following one or more writes observes the last value written in program order.
-   Transactions are committed one transaction at a time.
+   Transactions appear to have been committed one at a time.

 * **Isolation**